MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 > Always make sure you have enough contrast and a proper border.

 ### QR codes with logos

 QR codes with logos haven't been tested and are currently unsupported.

 ### Managing QR code data

 Windows Mixed Reality devices detect QR codes at the system level in the driver.
-When the device is rebooted or the driver restarts, the detected QR codes history are cleared and will be redetected as new objects next time.
+When the device is rebooted or the driver restarts, the detected QR codes history is cleared and will be redetected as new objects next time.

 We recommend configuring your app to ignore QR codes older than a specific timestamp, which can be specified within the App.
 The QR Code API specifies the time last detection happened.
-Most app developers will use the system time when the app is launched to determine when a QR Code is detected.
+Most app developers will use the system time when the app is launched to determine when a QR code is detected.

-QR Code data are not app specific.
-Upon app launch, there will be a list of available QR Codes being provided.
-The app developer will determine which QR Codes are relevant to this app.
+QR Code data are not app-specific.
+Upon app launch, there will be a list of available QR codes being provided.
+The app developer will determine which QR codes are relevant to this app.

-For more information, see [How to clear the codes from my app?](??)
+For more information, see [How to clear the codes from my app?](#how-to-clear-the-codes-from-my-app-it-seems-once-you-find-a-code-they-tend-to-persist)

 ### QR code placement in a space
 For recommendations on where and how to place QR codes, refer to [Environment considerations for HoloLens](/hololens/hololens-environment-considerations).